cvitter/jenkins-swarm-agent/README.md

 **Note**: The agent has the **swarm** lable attached to it.
 If you want projects to build on the agent you can use the ```Restrict where this project can be run``` and ```Label Expression``` setting of the build's configuration to tie it to agents with the **swarm** label.

-**Super Useful Tidbit**: You can execute the ```make run-java-agent``` to create as many agents as your Docker environment can host.
+**Super Useful Tidbit**: You can execute the ```make swarm-agent``` to create as many agents as your Docker environment can host.
 Each time you execute the command a new, unique agent will be created that will independently connect to your Jenkins master (hence the swarm name).

 ### Stopping the Agent

 Once you no longer need the agent you created in the previous section you can stop it using the ```docker stop``` command or by executing the following command from our Makefile:

 ```
-> make stop-java-agents
+> make destroy
 ```

 Under the covers this target action runs the following command that stops all of the agents that have been created using the java-swarm-agent docker image: